-This recipe for eggplant lasagna replaces the lasagna noodles for eggplant for the ultimate keto dinner!
-Made with simple and healthy ingredients, it’s perfect to make ahead for a cozy veggie packed dinner!
-3 grams net carbs per serving.
+This recipe for eggplant lasagna replaces the lasagna noodles for eggplant for the ultimate healthy dinner!
+Made with simple ingredients, it’s perfect for a filling yet low carb meal.

 - Healthy AND low carb.
 Packed with slices of eggplant, a delicious meat sauce, and even some hidden spinach, it’s pack with protein, fiber, and healthy fats.
 Swapping out lasagna noodles for eggplant keeps the texture and bulk WITHOUT sacrificing on taste.

 - Simple ingredients.
 Many keto recipes include some hard-to-find ingredients.
 This lasagna uses simple, fresh, and easy-to-find ingredients.

 - No watery lasagna.
 Salting and roasting the eggplant prior to baking the lasagna will guarantee no watery lasagna ever.

 The secret to the perfect eggplant lasagna is to roast the eggplant slices before assembling them all together.
 This ensures perfectly soft eggplant and the overall lasagna to NEVER be watery.

 For the eggplant lasagna

 - Eggplant– Choose an eggplant that is firm on the outside with minimal bruising.
 The softer the eggplant is, the harder it will be for the lasagna to hold together.

 - Salt– To sprinkle over the eggplant to draw out excess moisture.

 - Olive oil– A flavorful oil to cook the meat sauce in.